Whether you prefer white or red wine is generally a matter of taste.

 Summary: Wine is made from fermented grape juice.
 The grapes are picked, crushed and then allowed to ferment in buckets or vats.

-The main difference between white and red wine has to do with whether the grape juice is fermented with the grape skins.
+The main difference between white and red wine has to do with the color of the grapes used.
+It also has to do with whether the grape juice is fermented with or without the grape skin.

 To make white wine, grapes are pressed and skins, seeds and stems are removed before fermentation.